DEFRA/sroc-service-team/releasing/tcm.md

 Accepting you're in the middle of the crisis, the team should use its best judgement whether to prioritise an urgent fix or roll-back to a previous version.

-A rule of thumb is if an emergency RfC would be needed to *fix-forward*, then you don't!
-The service version should be rolled back instead.

 If [rolling back](#rollback)

 - web-ops will need to run the roll-back deployment for the service